Movies Set in London

 I love a good movie and I love London – so movies set in London are kind of my thing.
 Today I thought I would share some of my favourites.

 Produced by Richard Curtis, this hilarious movie is a staple for women everywhere.
-Set across recognisable London – featuring Borough Market and Waterloo Bridge – this series of three movies is perfect for a little early noughts music, humour and reminiscence.
+Set across recognisable London – featuring Borough Market and Waterloo Bridge – this series of three movies are perfect for a little early noughts music, humour, and reminiscence.

 Bend It Like Beckham

-Who could forget this now classic family movie about a Sikh woman desperate to become a football star.
-She can bend it like Beckham with the best of them in West London, featuring Heathrow Airport, Picaddily Circus and Old Compton Street/Greek Street.
+Who could forget this now-classic family movie about a Sikh woman desperate to become a football star?
+She can bend it like Beckham with the best of them in West London, featuring Heathrow Airport, Picadilly Circus, and Old Compton Street/Greek Street.
 A fun, low-budget movie that highlights a very realistic side of the city.